The-going/evlproject/content/core/user-api/clock/_index.md

 case, we would need a specific _clock driver_, binding the timer hardware to the EVL core.

-EVL's clock element ensures that all clock drivers present the same interface to applications in user-space.
+EVL's clock element ensures all clock drivers present the same interface to applications in user-space.
 In addition, the clock element can export individual software timers to applications which comes in handy for running periodic loops or waiting for oneshot